 Once the marshmallows set, I cut them into squares and dipped them in melted chocolate (or drizzled the chocolate across the top) and covered with a sprinkling of crushed candy canes.

 You can adjust the size of these marshmallows based on the baking dish.
 For larger, thick marshmallows, grease and dust an 8×8 inch (20×20 centimeter) baking dish and add the whipped marshmallow mixture.
 For a larger quantity of thinner marshmallows perfect for hot chocolate and other accompaniments, grease and dust a 9×13 inch (23-33 centimeter) baking dish or rimmed baking sheet.

 Sift the powdered sugar and cornstarch into the bowl to create a more smooth powder.
 This will make it easier to coat the marshmallows in a light, even layer.

 Allow the marshmallow mixture to cool in the baking dish at room temperature for at least 4 hours and up to overnight before cutting and topping with chocolate.

-Dipping the marshmallows in chocolate is not needed, but I like the flavor and bit of texture it added.
-I used semi-sweet chocolate, but dark chocolate would also work well.
+Dipping the Peppermint Marshmallows in chocolate is completely optional, but I like the flavor and bit of texture it added.
+Use semi-sweet chocolate or dark chocolate.
 This also adds a nice touch if you are making the marshmallows as holiday gifts.